raulriato/TrackIt/README.md

 - Sign In
 - List of your habits
 - Create a new habit
-- List of habits of the days
+- List of habits of the day

 ## Technologies